Blog>Trade>Starting a Business>The importance of setting aims and objectives for your business

 When it comes to writing out your objectives, it’s helpful to use the common acronym SMART.
 This is a tool often used by businesses to help set tangible objectives that are easy to act upon.

-When setting your business objectives, make sure they are:
+When setting the aims of a business, make sure they are:

-- Achievable – You need to be realistic with the business objectives you’re setting.
+• Achievable – You need to be realistic with your business objectives.
 All your objectives should be achievable with a reasonable amount of effort

 Step 5: Review your objectives

 Once you have your business objectives in place, make sure you review them regularly.
-Depending on the nature and timescale of each objective you might want to review them monthly, annually or every five years, for example.
+Depending on the nature and timescale of each objective, you might want to review them monthly, annually or every five years.

 When reviewing your business objectives, make sure that they’re still relevant for your business at the time.
 If not, update them.
 It’s important that you always focus on the current situation you find your business in (not on past priorities).